APACTestDrive/Container-Native-Development-with-OKE/LabGuide200.md

   Key:                  Value:
   OCIUSEROCID           your OCI user ID
-  OCIAPIKEYFP           your API key fingerprint OCIAPIKEY_PRIVATE     your API private key OCITENANTOCID         your OCI tenancy ID
+  OCIAPIKEYFP           your API key fingerprint OCIAPIKEY_PRIVATE     your API private key created in Lab 100 OCITENANTOCID         your OCI tenancy ID
   OCIOKEOCID            your OKE cluster ID
   OCIREGION             us-ashburn-1 or us-phoenix-1 for your tenancy